Heritage Site Plaque.

 It took about six months to construct the church making it ready for dedication in September of 1864.
 However, there was a requirement of the Evangelical Lutheran synodical constitution that they would first have to join Rev. Titze’s Wisconsin Synod or he would have to discontinue his services.
 The congregation’s Trustees voted not to join at that time and Rev. Titze was compelled to leave.

-The parsonage was also used as a schoolhouse in the winter while education was continued in the church in the summer months.
-The following year, a parsonage was built on the lot south of the church.
+Winter months saw the parsonage used as a schoolhouse while education was continued in the church in the summer months.
+A parsonage was built on the lot south of the church the following year.
 Again, it was used as a schoolhouse until they could build a permanent education building in 1872.
 It was a small structure added to the back corner of the lot church on the northeast side of the church.

-St. Peters from across the Mill Pond, ca. 1880s, Waterford Public Library Digital Archives
+St. Peters from across the Mill Pond, c.
+1880s, Wisconsin Digital Collection.

 Services were conducted in German until 1904 when English was introduced at separate services held in the afternoon.
 However, the sermons were still in German.
 Shortly thereafter, English replaced German throughout the service.5